s241646/cds_predictor/reports/README.md

 We have removed the ./notebooks folder because we did not use jupyter notebooks in our project.

-We have added the following folders: ./.dvc (contains DVS configuration for data version control), ./deploy (contains documentation on deployment setup), and ./sweeps (contains a configuration file for hyperparameter search space).
+We have added the following folders: ./.dvc (contains DVC configuration for data version control), ./deploy (contains documentation on deployment setup), and ./sweeps (contains a configuration file for hyperparameter search space).

 ### Question 6